Alison Bryant - Treasurer

 Robin’s favourite matches include the play-of semi-final second-leg v Scarborough (when Rodney Jack was “on fire”), the Play-off final penalty shoot-out win v Blackpool and the win against Cambridge in the play-off final to regain Football League status.

-He currently sits in Bristow’s Bench with a group of friends and my eldest son but was a mini-stander for many years;which could be an interesting experience at times as segregation from away fans was limited or non-existent at many matches!
+He currently sits in Bristow’s Bench with a group of friends and his eldest son but was a mini-stander for many years;which could be an interesting experience at times as segregation from away fans was limited or non-existent at many matches!

 Away from TUFC, Robin enjoys long walks, swimming and live music.